rkuma183/wilsonmar.github.io/_posts/2016-07-30-git-commits.md

    highlight and copy the hash code associated with the commit you want to tag:

    <pre><strong>
-   git log --pretty=format:"%h %ad %s" --graph --since=1.days --date=relative
+   git log --pretty=format:"%h %s %ad" --graph --since=1.days --date=relative
    </strong></pre>

+   PROTIP: Rather than typing this long command every time, used a custom command such as `gits` <a href="gits">defined below</a>.

    Sample response:

    <pre>
-* 366121d 1 hours ago add git-commits
+* 366121d add git-commits 1 hours ago
-* 0d04dee 10 hours ago New feature #232
+* 0d04dee New feature #232 10 hours ago
    </pre>

-   PROTIP: Define a shell script rather than typing this every time.

-0. Add an annotated signed tag to associate with the hash of a commit:
+0. Add an annotated signed tag to associate with the hash of a commit (above):

    <pre><strong>
    git tag -a v01.04 366121d -m "my version 01.04" -s -q